By TONY SEED

 Portugal was itself a country that was not free and sovereign; its state was bound hand and foot to foreign capital and its economy was a neo-colony of European, British and American capital.
 Along with the military bases of NATO, the intelligence agencies of the US and Germany operated night and day in both Portugal and Spain.
 In September 1966 – a period characterized by a large social movement in Europe for change and against NATO, the US war of aggression in Vietnam and US support for right-wing dictatorships in Latin America and Western Europe including Portugal – the CIA set up the notorious Aginter Press in Lisbon.
 It operated under the Portuguese secret service [Policia Internacional e de Defesa do Estado, PIDE] as a wing of Gladio.
 It was also connected with the BND, German intelligence.

 Aginter carried out other political assassinations within Portugal and in the Portuguese colonies.
 They reportedly included Humberto Delgado, Portuguese opposition leader, killed 14 February 1965, and Eduardo Mondlane, the father of Mozambican independence – he was the leader and President of the Mozambique liberation party and movement FRELIMO (Frente de Liberacao de Mocambique) – killed in colonial Mozambique on 3 February 1969.
-Other assassinated African leaders include Félix-Roland Moumié, a Marxist Cameroonian leader murdered by French intelligence in 1960; Patrice Lumumba of the Congo by the CIA and the blood-thirsty Mobutu clique; Samora Machel of Mozambique; Thomas Sankara of Burkina Faso; Ben Barka of Morocco; and Chris Hani of South Africa.
+Other assassinated African leaders included Félix-Roland Moumié, a Marxist Cameroonian leader murdered by French intelligence in 1960; Patrice Lumumba of the Congo murdered on January 17, 1961 by Belgian troops, the CIA and the blood-thirsty Mobutu clique; Samora Machel of Mozambique; Thomas Sankara of Burkina Faso; El Mehdi Ben Barka of Morocco on October 29, 1965 in Paris; and Chris Hani of South Africa.

 GLADIO operated in parallel with the FBI Cointelpro program of disruption and assassination within the USA (e.g., the Black Panthers) and Operation Condor in South and Central America (e.g., “forced disappearances”, Cuban-American terrorism).